 In-state tuition rates will continue to be assessed as long as:

-- Students remain enrolled in one of the four contract colleges in the same degree seeking program for which they are currently receiving benefits.
+- A student remains enrolled in one of the four contract colleges in the same degree-seeking program for which they are currently receiving benefits.

-- Students taking a leave of absence from one of the four contract colleges returns from the leave to the same college by the agreed upon semester.
+- A student taking a leave of absence from one of the four contract colleges returns from the leave to the same college by the agreed upon semester.

 In-state tuition would be terminated if: